-With summer winding down in Bend, now is an ideal time to get a head start on air conditioner maintenance.
+With summer ending in Bend, now is a great time to get a head start on air conditioner maintenance.

-If you haven’t cleaned it this year, it could be full of mud and yard refuse.
-This collection can decrease your unit’s efficiency and cause it to break down.
-Or require replacement sooner.
+If you haven’t taken care of it this year, it could be blocked with dirt and yard waste.
+This collection can decrease your unit’s efficiency and cause it to malfunction.
+Or make it wear out more quickly.

-We recommend having your air conditioning system professionally serviced every year.
+We advise having your air conditioning system professionally serviced once a year.
 Why?
-A clean system can be more energy efficient, which could save you money on energy costs.
+Clean equipment can be more energy efficient, which could save you money on electric costs.

-Regular AC maintenance also helps our technicians locate and handle minor issues before they become costly problems.
+Routine AC maintenance also helps our technicians locate and take care of slight issues before they develop into costly problems.

 Related: How to Keep Your Air Conditioner from Failing